jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

 Thus, our ideologues are in a sort of death spiral.
-Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy.
+Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy single handedly.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must evolve to overcome problems.

-To make use of Internet Age tools requires us stop being so loyal to a single ideology.
+To make use of Internet Age tools to improve our real lives requires us to stop being so loyal to a single ideology.

 As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
-If people quit their jobs en masse, they must be lazy say Conservatives.
-Or if lots of people rob stores, they must be hungry say Progressives.
-As bosses continue to lose workers, robbers run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".
+If people quit their jobs en masse, they _all_ must be lazy say Conservatives.
+Or if lots of people rob stores, they _all_ must be hungry say Progressives.
+As bad bosses continue to lose workers, lots of true robbers run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature.
 You should only be loyal to the rules, techniques, and tools that solve your current real life problems.
 Because Nature is a street fight for the polar bear, martial artists, and you.

 If we could teach evolution to polar bears, they'd have an easier time adapting to their new envionment.
 When fighters did embrace evolution, they improved their powers very quickly.
 When we embrace evolution in our politics, our body politic will have the freedom of mind to mix and match tools and techniques to overcome any economic problem.
 Be it dreadfully unproductive jobs, worsening climate change, or debilitating government bureaucracy.

-This new philosophy called Techvolution might be described as mixed-ideological politics.
+This new philosophy called Techvolution teaches mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is engrossing.
 To see above the salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

 Once you're protected from political storytelling, you’ll have the freedom of mind to use any tool and technique to find your niche.
-After which you'll be as powerful in your politics as a mixed-martial artist is in a fight.
+After which you'll be as powerful in your politics as a mixed-martial artist is in a street fight.

 <!-- ![Bills Bills Bills]() -->
 _You are a member of the body politics.
 Your pain determines what techniqes and tools are good and bad.
 The lesson to learn is you can’t get resources by holding back another’s evolution because “iron sharpens iron.”_